|Visa Information for tourists visiting

-(a) Schengen Visa: Where travelers arrive with a valid Schengen visa either directly into the Czech Republic or via another Schengen area country, no further visa is required.
+(a) Schengen Visa: Where travelers arrive with a Schengen visa, either directly into the Czech Republic or via another Schengen area country, no further visa is required.

 (b) Family member of an EU citizen: If a family member of an EU citizen who is not an EU citizen himself/herself holds a temporary or permanent residence permit in another EU country, he/she does not require a visa.

-Where a visa is required to visit Prague, please note the following:
+Where a visa is required to visit Prague, for a stay of up to 90 days you will need to apply for a Schengen (short-term) visa.
+But please note the following:

-Prague Experience has compiled this information based on our understanding of current visa requirements, but it is a complicated area and changes to the rules do occur.
+Prague Experience has compiled the information on this page based on our understanding of current visa requirements, but it is a complicated area and changes to the rules do occur.

-We are not able to offer further advice.
-If you are in any doubt, you need to contact the Czech embassy in your home country:
+We endeavour to keep this page up to date, but beyond this we can offer no further advice (because we simply don't know any more than this).
+If you are in any doubt, we strongly urge you to contact the Czech embassy in your country: